-- Set up Protection Groups and Custom Volumes
+- Configure Protection Groups

-- Plan tape circulation and management
+- Plan tape rotation and management

-- Maximize backup and recovery performance
+- Maximize backup and restoration performance